 Those who find a deep satisfaction in hours upon hours of sitting behind the wheel often cross the border and venture into Canada.
 With all that being said, Portland is an excellent start destination for nature-infused day trips and incredible urban weekend getaways.

-I won’t bore you with the details of these missed adventures now and jump straight to the best day-trip and weekend-getaway destinations near Portland, Oregon.
+I won’t bore you with any details of these missed adventures now and jump straight to the best day trips and weekend getaways near Portland, Oregon.

 The 10+ Irresistible Day Trips and Weekend Getaways from Portland, Oregon